jmcabandara/cumulogic_cloudfoundry_broker/INSTALLATION.md

 With this configuration file in place, we are now ready to build and start the service broker.

-The service broker itself is a Sinatra-based ruby application, that is designed to create an API bridge between CloudFoundry and CumuLogic.
-The application exposes the CloudFoundry Service Broker version 2 API, and translates those calls into the appropriate API functions needed to work with the CumuLogic controller.
+The service broker itself is a Sinatra-based ruby application, that is designed to create an API bridge between Cloud Foundry and CumuLogic.
+The application exposes the Cloud Foundry Service Broker version 2 API, and translates those calls into the appropriate API functions needed to work with the CumuLogic controller.

 To build and start the broker, execute the following: